 “Although the company recalled the products voluntarily, we have no reason to believe that there is any porcine or pork-related ingredient in our Cadbury chocolates,” Raja Zalina said in a statement to local media.

 The company did not give any further details when contacted about its being halal.

-The confectionary giant is continuing consultation with Malaysian authorities while waiting for the analysis from JAKIM.
-JAKIM is conducting the analysis on the two affected products and the supply chain associated with the products, Raja Zalina said.
+The confectionery giant is continuing consultation with Malaysian authorities while waiting for the analysis from JAKIM.
+JAKIM is analyzing the two affected products and the supply chain associated with the products, Raja Zalina said.

 She said Cadbury was also meeting with stakeholders and leaders in the Muslim community to reassure them of its commitment to making products that meet the needs of Malaysian consumers for its being halal.

 “We are encouraged by the positive actions of the National Fatwa Council which is working with consumers to build an understanding that Cadbury products are suitable for consumption and maintain their halal status,” she added.